 The 1990s incarnations of Wonder Woman were much more sexualized with voluptuous curves and smaller, tighter versions of her costume.
 And in the last 20 years, she’s gone through head-spinning cycles of death, life, and rebirth, with a litany of costume iterations along the way, including—gasp!—pants in 2010.

 The first edition of “Wonder Woman” is particularly rare and can command five-figure prices in mint condition.
-But collectors have to beware that the comic was reprinted by DC in 1974 with oversized (13½ by 10-inch) pages and another cover that labeled it as a “Famous First Edition.”
+But collectors have to be aware that the comic was reprinted by DC in 1974 with oversized (13½ by 10-inch) pages and another cover that labeled it as a “Famous First Edition.”
 Some con artists have removed the outer cover and tried to sell this larger comic as the original.